tc39/proposal-regex-escaping/data/EscapeRegExpPattern.md

 new RegExp('\n').source === "\\n"; // true, starting with ES5
 ```

-The specification notes that it uses EscapeRegulareExpression, but no actual specification can be found for the actual implementation of EscapeRegulareExpression
+The specification notes that it uses EscapeRegulareExpression, but no actual specification can be found for the  implementation of EscapeRegulareExpression

     Let R be the this value.
     If Type(R) is not Object, throw a TypeError exception.